Fifth Round: Matt's Response, Part A

 Note: the ">" signifies an earlier post.

 Matt5: I can see why you would be getting a little frustrated.
-I too and getting frustrated because I do not think that you are acknowledging my analysis.
-I understand your position and I disagree with it.
-Perhaps you're expecting that if you clarify your position that I need to agree with it.
+I, too, am getting frustrated because I do not think that you are acknowledging my analysis.
+I understand your position, and I disagree with it.
+Perhaps you're expecting that if you clarify your position, that I need to agree with it.
 I don't.

-Matt5: I do not believe that you are consistent in your claim that lack of belief is a legitimate position to hold when it is compared with your actions and the actions of other atheists who also hold that verbal claim.
+Matt5: I do not believe that you are consistent in your claim that lack of belief is a legitimate position to hold when it is compared to your actions and the actions of other atheists who also hold that verbal claim.
 I understand that you want me to believe that there are other factors that can lead to actions besides belief.
-I am simply saying that all of your propositions around "lack of belief," can be reduced to belief statements -- which I will show later. face it, we are not going to get past this.
+I am simply saying that all of your propositions around "lack of belief" can be reduced to belief statements which I will show later--face it, we are not going to get past this.
 We have both made points that we think the other needs to concede.
 For the sake of future brevity, let's agree to disagree.

 Chad5: I will try to illustrate what I'm saying with some specific "reply with quotes" sections, but otherwise will try to cover the remaining issues in the "what is atheism" part of our discussion so we can move on to morality where I think a lot of work remains to be done.

 Chad5: You continue to assert that actions come from beliefs, and continue to avoid any mention of other factors.
 In so doing I believe you are creating a false dichotomy - unfortunately you snipped my discussion of this false dichotomy and essentially repeated your original claim as though my post hadn't been written.